demolen/videoStrobe/README.md

 bash

-pip install opencv-python pytube numpy
+pip install opencv-python yt_dlp numpy

 License

 This script is provided as-is without any guarantees or warranty.
 Users are free to modify and distribute it under the terms of their choice.

 vbnet

+UPDATE:

+strobe2.py is using another method for background detection and results in smoother image overall.